DivyanshSingh1994/localrepo/README.md

-This file is created by Divyansh Singh as token of appreciation to Mr Girish Godbole.
+This file is created by Divyansh Singh as a token of appreciation to Mr Girish Godbole.